 Look into bicycle insurance

 Bicycle insurance covers the cost of repairs or a replacement if your bike gets damaged or stolen.
-You can also add extras like personal cover, which offers protection if you have an accident, or cause an incident while you’re riding.
+You can also add extras like personal cover, which offers protection if you have an accident or cause an incident while riding.

-Bike insurance isn’t compulsory.
-But it’s worth considering if your bike is expensive, or if you use it every day.
-If you take part in events like races and triathlons, you’ll need to state this when you get a quote.
+Bike insurance isn’t compulsory, but it’s worth considering if your bike is expensive or if you use it every day.
+If you participate in events like races and triathlons, you must state this when you get a quote.

-It’s inevitable that you’ll need to store your bike in a public place if you ride regularly.
+If you ride regularly, you’ll inevitably need to store your bike in a public place.
 And while you’ll never be able to guarantee your bike won’t get stolen, there are plenty of precautions you can take to reduce the chance of it happening.
 Finding good cycle storage is crucial when storing your bike in public spaces.

 Store your bike somewhere busy, preferably near a CCTV camera